You may find our Tenant Guide below useful. Alternatively, feel free to download the haart Tenant Guide.

 - A deed of guarantee signed by the guarantor (if applicable)

-- Paid the initial monies The initial monies include: the first month’s rent, security deposit, tenancy set up fee and any check-in fee
+- Paid the initial monies The initial monies include: the first month’s rent and security deposit

 - Tenant’s liability insurance We can introduce you to Homelet who can offer a tailored insurance policy that protects you against any accidental damage that you may cause to your landlord's fixtures and fittings up to £5,000.
 They can also provide cover to you to protect your own contents as well.
 Please speak to any member of staff and they can arrange for Homelet to contact you.